wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 The JWT is used to authenticate the user.
 Execute the following command in the terminal to generate a JWT for the user `Alice`.

-In the following command replace the `APPLICATION_ID` with the ID of your application:
+In the following command replace the `APPLICATION_ID` with the ID of our application:

 ```
 nexmo jwt:generate sub=Alice exp=$(($(date +%s)+86400)) acl='{"paths":{"/*/users/**":{},"/*/conversations/**":{},"/*/sessions/**":{},"/*/devices/**":{},"/*/image/**":{},"/*/media/**":{},"/*/applications/**":{},"/*/push/**":{},"/*/knocking/**":{},"/*/legs/**":{}}}'